skorsch/Unreal_2DTopdown_Pixel_Template/README.md

 2. Create a base that I can use to continue making a game with (or multiple games)
 3. To provide a starting point for others to use as well

 I may add more to this template as I continue developing my game.
+(This was copied over from my private game repository)

 # Project Overview